 I had such fun drawing this little teddy bear on her tricycle today!
-I’ve wanted to try painting on brown card stock for a while now, and when someone asked me to do a bear illustration, I finally found a subject that would work on this paper.
+I’ve wanted to try painting on brown card stock for a while now, and when a client asked me to do a bear illustration, I finally found a subject that would work on this paper.
 There’s a few things that I would like to improve on next time I work on this paper, but all in all I’m quite happy with my first attempt.
 It was really fun working in a new way and I’m quite keen to do a whole range of these kind of illustrations.

 I’d like to do a few more illustrations in this way before posting about the technique I used here, but here is a summary of what I liked and what I’d like to improve on: